00mjk/isomorfeus-project/isomorfeus-mailer/README.md

 When using LucidComponent or LucidMaterial::Component the main component passed to the mail must be either a LucidApp or LucidMaterial::App component.
 Each mail template build of components can be considered a tiny App.

-Mail components are rendered using the React static renderer, so the React rules for static rendering apply.
+Mail components are rendered using the Preact static renderer, so the Preact rules for static rendering apply.

 Inline styles work in Mail Components too.